heyoka/faxe-docs/docs/nodes/collect.md

 -------------------------------------------------------------
->Note: Produced data may become very large, if the value of `key_field` is ever-changing, so that
+>Note: Produced data may become very large, if the value of `key_fields` is ever-changing, so that
     the node will cache a lot of data and therefore may use a lot of memory, be aware of that !